-Ani Art Academies is searching for students that hope to share the skills and know how they acquire during their apprenticeship.
-As we continue to expand globally, we need teachers willing and able to commit to an international assignment.
+ÁNI Art Academies is always evaluating students’ knowledge and performance so that we may offer the best and brightest the opportunity to share the skills and know-how they acquire during their apprenticeship.
+As we continue to expand globally, we will require exceptional teachers to carry forward an unmatched legacy of high-class art education.

-Ani Art Academy graduates whom desire to teach at one of the organization’s international schools can expect both unique challenges and unmatched rewards as they embark upon a journey that will provide them the opportunity to live, teach and paint abroad.
-Teachers commit to a 4-year term, with placement dependent upon the current needs.
-Ani Art Academies are strategically placed in breathtaking settings near luxury Ani Villas, which fund the schools.
+ÀNI Art Academy graduates who consistently demonstrate the skills necessary to teach at one of the organization’s international schools can expect both unique challenges and unmatched rewards as they embark upon a journey that will provide them the opportunity to live, teach and paint abroad.
+Teachers commit to a 4-year term, with placement dependent upon the current needs. ÀNI Art Academies are strategically placed in breathtaking settings near luxury ÀNI Private Resorts, which fund the schools.
 The academies are located in exotic tourist destinations that enjoy diverse cultural opportunities and gorgeous scenery.

-Ani Art Academy teachers can expect to spend 40 hours (5 days) a week in the studio, with 20 hours dedicated to teaching, and 20 hours to devote to their own personal artwork.
-This allows teachers to develop their craft and build up a portfolio, and students to work beside a professional artist in an atelier style environment.
-Ani Anguilla Dean, Timothy Jahn, feels that the experience that he earns through teaching is critical to his success as an artist.
+ÀNI Art Academy teachers can expect to spend 40 hours (5 days) a week in the studio, with 20 hours dedicated to teaching and 20 hours to devote to their own personal artwork.
+This allows teachers to develop their craft and build up a portfolio and students to work beside a professional artist in an “atelier-style” environment. ÀNI Sri Lanka Dean, Timothy Jahn, feels that the experience that he earns through teaching is critical to his success as an artist.
 He shared, “Teaching has a massively positive effect on your personal work.
-The deeper you understand your craft the easier it is to implement what you truly understand.”
+The deeper you understand your craft, the easier it is to implement what you truly understand.”